0.75 Carat Trillion (7.83×7.83×3.13mm) vs. 0.75 Carat Princess (5.51×5.51×3.97mm)

 VS2, SI1 or better

-Min. color (platinum solitaire)
+Min. color (platinum setting)

 H+